 If you want to explore the possibility of making a personal injury claim, then you may wish to contact a personal injury solicitor to support you.
 Many personal injury solicitors offer free legal advice as part of their initial no-obligation consultation.
 This means you can make an appointment during which you give the solicitor all the details of your potential case.
 In return, you can get their advice without incurring any legal fees.
-Not only will you not be charged for this consultation but you are also under no obligation to hire that particular solicitor to represent you.
+Not only will you not be charged for this consultation, but you are also under no obligation to hire that particular solicitor to represent you.

 If you decide you want a solicitor to support your personal injury claim, then there are a few steps to follow to get the claim underway.
-After deciding which solicitor you would like to work with, you will first need to discuss and agree on the terms under which they will represent you.
-You will find that these terms are very client-friendly and you enjoy several advantages.
+After deciding which solicitor you would like to work with, you will need to discuss and agree on the terms under which they will represent you.

 Most personal injury solicitors will agree to represent you on a Conditional Fee or No Win No Fee contract.
 The biggest advantage is that you get the benefit of the solicitor’s experience and expertise without having to pay any upfront fees.